 I would like for my child to get sealants.

 First, print and fill out a dental sealant form (PDF) (must be read and signed by a guardian) and have your child give this form to their teacher.
+OR Fill out the electronic version below.
 You can also get sealants at your family dentist's office if you prefer.